 Surgery can be done in a few different ways:

-Laparotomy.
-In this type of procedure, your surgeon makes a large cut through the wall of the upper abdomen and then removes parts of the diaphragm affected by endometriosis.
-In one small study, this reduced symptoms in all women and completely relieved chest and shoulder pain in seven out of eight women.
+- Laparotomy.
+In this procedure, your surgeon makes a large cut through the wall of the upper abdomen and then removes parts of the diaphragm affected by endometriosis.
+In one small study, this treatment reduced symptoms in all women and completely relieved chest and shoulder pain in seven out of eight women.

-Thoracoscopy.
-A flexible scope and small instruments are inserted through small incisions in the chest to view and possibly remove areas of endometriosis within the diaphragm.
+- Thoracoscopy.
+For this procedure, your surgeon inserts a flexible scope and small instruments through small incisions in the chest to view and possibly remove areas of endometriosis within the diaphragm.

-Laparoscopy.
-A flexible scope and small instruments are inserted into the abdomen to remove areas of endometriosis within the abdomen and pelvis.
+- Laparoscopy.
+In this procedure, your surgeon inserts a flexible scope and small instruments into the abdomen to remove areas of endometriosis within the abdomen and pelvis.

 If the endometriosis is in both your diaphragm and pelvis, you might need more than one surgery.

 Two types of medicines are currently used to treat endometriosis: hormones and pain relievers.